 Everything I have come to hate in my burnout is everything they are.
 I don’t hate them as people, not when they’ve hung around this long and we’ve gotten to know each other.
 I hate them as clients, however.
 I hate them touching me.
 They are not what I want.
 They all trigger me in various ways.
 They have made this job so difficult for me, contributed far more to my burnout than to my bank account.
 Right now, keeping it together is more important to me than making a huge profit margin.
 Paying my basic bills and having the energy to move forward in other areas of life is what I want now.

 I make less than half of what I used to, but my spending has adjusted and I’m fine with staying at home and not traveling, and not even eating out that much.
 I would like to make more but am only willing to sacrifice so much of my energy to do so.
 Ideally, I’d do day-trips, FMTYs that bring me back home to my bed every night.
-Or if that night, certainly the next morning.
+Or if not that night, certainly the next morning.
 (FMTY=Fly Me To You)

 The clients currently grandfathered aren’t operating on the same level I am and never were.
 I need skilled, aware, experienced men; in their lives, the world, their work, sex, women.
 That’s a tall order because I’m an exceptional woman, even among escorts.
 I need exceptional clients.
 They’re tough to find.